 The Ombuds Office has a collection of books that we have found especially useful in our work and that we want to share with the UMass community.
-Please contact our office if you would like to borrow any of them.
+These following books are available to borrow and can be delivered by campus mail.

 Titles currently available:

 BIFF: Quick Responses to High-Conflict People, Their Personal Attacks, Hostile Email and Social Media Meltdowns

 BIFF explains the behavior of high-conflict people and offers specific strategies for responding in ways that de-escalate the resulting tensions.
 The BIFF method makes it possible to move beyond attacks and hostility and avoid getting drawn into a cycle of conflict.